michaelcuneo/selfie-app/README.md

 ### NB.
 Clone this repository to ~/home/pi/Desktop/ I'll write something better to run the service from elsewhere later. ###

 **TODO:**
-- [ ] Write an automated script to set everything up properly.
+- [ ] Write an automated script to set everything up automatically.
-- [ ] Write a script to automate the CRON setup.
+- [ ] Setup CRON scripts.

 **To setup a brand new Raspberry Pi from scratch.**